Danillo-Gamezo/Asuka2/README.md

 token="<Your Token Here>"
 id="<Client id>"
 ```
-You can additionnally add a value ```PORT=<The port you want to listen>``` if you use Zeit or Heroku hosting.
+You can additionally add a value ```PORT=<The port you want to listen>``` if you use Zeit or Heroku hosting.

 You can now run the script in a terminal with the following command: ```node bot.js```

 You can add your bot to your server by copying this link in your browser: ```https://discordapp.com/oauth2/authorize?client_id=<Client Id>&scope=bot```.
-You can find your client ID on the [Discord developper's dashboard](https://discordapp.com/developers/applications) in "General informations".
+You can find your client ID on the [Discord developer's dashboard](https://discordapp.com/developers/applications) in "General information".

 ## Add commands
 If you want to add your customized command, you will need to create a file in the "commands" directory.
 Your file will have to contain the following lines: